Protecting the water quality of…

 WSU Stream Stewards Class

 This class is over for now.
 This 6-week course combines classroom presentations by regional experts around the Olympic Peninsula focusing on the rivers/ streams that flow into the Strait of Juan de Fuca, and the environments that impact them.
-Registration is now open for the Spring 2021 class.
-The class will be held Wednesdays starting in May.
+Learn more about the upcoming classes.

 Managing Pet Waste